The information on this page will help you to make a safe and accurate diagnosis of Chronic Obstructive Pulmonary Disease (COPD).

 Clinical assessment - what to ask

 Obtaining a comprehensive clinical history is key to understanding your patient’s risk factors for COPD.
-It will also enable you to identify their symptoms, and how much they are affecting your patient’s quality of life.
+It will also help you to identify their symptoms, and how much they are affecting your patient’s quality of life.

 Questions to ask your patient Why this question matters